cseanburns/systems-librarianship/src/06-learn-the-cli.md

 I'd estimate
-that despite having used the Linux command line for over 20 years, that I've barely used 20% of them, and
+that despite having used the Linux command line for over 20 years,
+I've barely used 20% of them, and
 I might be stretching my estimate.

-The commands that I'll ask you to learn and practice include the following:
+The first set of commands that
+I'll ask you to learn and
+practice include the following:

 ```
 list files and directories.................. ls